 Further, it doesn’t diminish the enjoyment of the present moment, regardless of what one believes about life after death.
 Quite the opposite, in fact.
 Those who won’t connect with the reality of their limited life span are morbidly afraid of death.
 Because if you can’t feel your death as real, you also can’t feel your aliveness as real.
 Two sides of the same coin.

 Another indicator of a lack of self-identification is having a fleeting thought that our thoughts, feelings or words in a conversation are more important than they actually are.
 We shift ourselves ever so subtly for effect.
 This is hard to catch, but once we do, it shows that we are more identified with the other than with ourselves.
-We are focused on impressing more than expressing.
+For we focus more on impressing than expressing.
 If we need them to see us a certain way, we are living our lives through them.
 We depend on the other then for our reality.

 Along these lines, let’s not take these teachings as reprimands that ask us to change quickly.
 Doing that can serve to keep us further identified with a source or authority other than ourselves.
 Our goal is simply to see wherever we are shifting our identification to outside ourselves.
 Then greet such awareness as a signpost on a well-marked road that can bring us to deeper understanding of ourselves.